Besan Chilla Recipe (Gram Flour Pancake)

 - With Chutney: Pair it with green coriander chutney, traditional South Indian coconut chutney, or tangy tamarind chutney.

-- In a Roll: Use chillas as a wrap, fill with sautéed vegetables or paneer and roll it for a quick snack or lunchbox option.
+- With Tea as wrap: Enjoy as a light breakfast or evening snack with a cup of masala chai or ginger tea.
+Use chillas as a wrap, fill with sautéed vegetables or paneer and roll it for a quick snack or lunchbox option.

 - Stuffed Style: Make it more filling by adding a layer of grated cheese, paneer bhurji, or sprouts between two chillas.